VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 {% include image.html file="postman_received_token.png" alt="Getting started" max-width="800" %}
 <br />
 <br />
 Use the button 'Use Token' to apply this token to the collection.
-This token will be used for all requests until it is expired and you need to request a new token.
+This token will be stored in a variable that is used in the headers of all requests.
+If the token is expired the request will fail and you can request a new token again in the same way.

-Another advantage of using the example Postman collection, is that the token will get automatically stored in a variable, so it can be easily used for the next calls to the actual API.

 {% include image.html file="postman_token_in_header.png" alt="Getting started" max-width="800" %}
 <br />